-The Skookum Cast.
-(Photo: R. Noll)
+The Skookum Cast and Dr. Jeff Meldrum.

 BODY PRINTS

-Body part impressions were found in Skookum Meadows, Washington, that may indicate a sasquatch reclined in soft earth/mud.
+Body part impressions were found in Skookum Meadows, Washington, that indicate a sasquatch reclined in soft earth.
 A cast (known as the Skookum Cast) was made of those impressions.
-It has been studied by professionals, who contend that the impressions were likely made by an unknown primate.
-Nevertheless, there continues to be considerable controversy as to what may have actually made the impressions.
+It has been studied by anthropologists, who contend that the impressions were made by an unknown primate.

 THE PHYSICAL SASQUATCH EVIDENCE

-Deer

-Chimpanzee
+Deer Chimpanzee